hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ```
 SELECT * FROM purity WHERE sampleId = 'COLO829T';
 SELECT * FROM purityRange WHERE sampleId = 'COLO829T';
-SELECT * FROM copyNumberRegion WHERE sampleId = 'COLO829T';
 SELECT * FROM copyNumber WHERE sampleId = 'COLO829T';
 SELECT * FROM copyNumberGermline WHERE sampleId = 'COLO829T';
 SELECT * FROM geneCopyNumber WHERE sampleId = 'COLO829T';